hnakamur/FormatLink-Chrome/README.md

            Note: If there is another link of the same URL, this is not what you want, but this is best I can do for now.
          * Otherwise, the page URL is used.
-    * The value of the variable `url` is the link URL if selection contains only a link AND you initiate a copy with a context menu.
+    * The value of the variable `url` is the link URL if selection contains only a link.
       Otherwise, the value of variable `url` is the HTML page URL.
-         * Note it is always the HTML page URL if you use the toolbar button or the keyboard shortcut to copy.
-           This behavior will be changed if I find a way to get a link URL in selection when a toolbar button or a shortcut key is pressed.
     * No spaces are allowed between variable name and braces.
 * string substitution: {{variable.s("foo","bar")}}
     * Which means variable.replace(new RegExp("foo", 'g'), "bar")